tum-ens/urbs/doc/mathdoc.rst

 Process Variables
 ^^^^^^^^^^^^^^^^^

 **Total Process Capacity**, :math:`\kappa_{vp}`, ``cap_pro``: The variable :math:`\kappa_{vp}` represents the total potential power output (capacity) of a process tuple :math:`p_v` (:math:`\forall p \in P, \forall v \in V`), that is required in the energy system.
 The total process capacity includes both the already installed process capacity and the additional new process capacity that needs to be installed.
-This variable facilitates defining some specifications of the process technologies.
 Since the costs of the process technologies are mostly directly proportional to the power output of processes, this variable acts as a scale factor of process technologies and helps us to calculate a more accurate cost plan.
 For further information see Process Capacity Rule.
 This variable is expressed in the unit MW
 In script ``urbs.py`` this variable is defined by the model variable ``cap_pro`` and initialized by the following code fragment: ::